ManojKumarPatnaik/ManojKumarPatnaik/README.md

 - 👯 I’m looking to collaborate on [Google](www.google.co.in)

+- I love exploring and learning new skills as well as implement those in my projects.

 - 💬 Ask me about **BACKEND DEVELOPMENT**

 - 📫 How to reach me **u.manoj3p0@gmail.com**